 Packing fragile items can be a challenge.
 For some people, the process can feel overwhelming.
 It’s completely normal to feel concerned about your valuables breaking or being damaged during transport.
 There are a lot of opportunities for these items to be mishandled or broken during a move.
 Study shows that 34% of packaging-related returns are due to product damage.
 So, how do you protect the things that matter most even while using QuickTotes moving totes?
-Here are a few packing tips for your fragile belongings that you should keep in mind.
+Here are a few packing and moving tips for your fragile items that you should keep in mind.

 Grab the right packing materials